St. Stephen, Deacon & Martyr December 26th |

 As Christians, we celebrate the Incarnation of the very Word of God.
 We must then constantly work to de-construct the gods and idols of our own making: consumerism, greed, lust, and domination.
 Instead, like the Christ Child, we humbly embrace the Gospel values of poverty, lowliness, and self-giving love.

-Apostle & Exile
+St. John, Apostle & Exile December 27th |

 All this week, we have remembered various saints and martyrs who have given their very lives in witnessing to these Gospel values inherent in the coming of Christ at Christmas.
 In some cases, such as in the martyrdom of Stephen, their lives were willingly handed over to their persecutors.
 In other cases, such as with the innocent children of 1st century Bethlehem, violence and martyrdom were imposed by those unbridled forces of evil and hatred.